 What is Foursquare?
 Foursquare is a geo-location social networking and gaming site.
 Businesses with a page on Foursquare can benefit by interacting with and offering promotions to customers who “check-in” to their venue.
 (For more details about Foursquare’s premise, check out Mashable’s numerous Foursquare articles)

 So why aren’t you on Foursquare?
 Probably because, like many people, you are spread too thin across your other social media sites and don’t yet see the purpose or benefit of participating in Foursquare.
-While some people love the gaming aspect of Foursquare, (read the case study of a Milwaukee-based restaurant that attracted 150 Foursquare users to their venue) other people need a better motivator to engage in yet another social site.
+While some people love the gaming aspect of Foursquare, other people need a better motivator to engage in yet another social site.

 A few organizations, such as the South By Southwest music festival, have offered real benefits to Foursquare users.
 SXSW logged more than 347,000 Foursquare check-ins in one day during their festival largely in part to their Foursquare scavenger hunt game, which awarded free concert tickets to the winners.
 Other companies such as Starbucks and Tasti D-Lite have partnered with Foursquare to offer special deals and promotions.

 At this time, not many organizations are active on Foursquare (see a full list on the Foursquare Web site).
 To encourage more businesses to become involved, Foursquare just launched a business dashboard, which offers check-in analysis.
 Per Mashable, it can “…track check-ins and data includes total check-ins, unique visitors, male-to-female ratio, social media sharing (showing how many users are sending their check-ins to Twitter), top visitors and check-in time breakdown.”
 The New York Times’ Bits blog notes that now “…business owners can offer instant promotions to try and engage new customers and keep current ones.”